15 Captivating Dual POV Romance Books

 If you think this book sounds intriguing, then you may like these other novels like Punk 57.

-4. The Chocolate Heart – Laura Florland
+4. The Chocolate Heart – Laura Florand

 This book takes readers into the heart of Paris – the city of love, and the city of foodie paradise.

-Prepare to have your mouth watering as you read about the fabulous desserts that chef Luc creates.
+Prepare to have your mouth watering as you read about the fabulous desserts that Chef Luc creates.

 Everyone in the city is impressed by his talent, except for the icy cold Summer (who also owns the restaurant he works at).